Hotdog-Sama/Vanguard-pvp-bot/README.md

 just pvp bot using mineflayer
 Hint: check commands.md https://github.com/Hotdog-Sama/Vanguard-pvp-bot/blob/main/commands.md for usage and info.

-NOTE: ONLY WORKS IN SINGLEPLAYER AS OF VER.
-1.0.0
+NOTE: ONLY WORKS IN CRACKED SERVERS! (only some cracked servers) AS OF VER.
+1.0.3.